justBanks/client/README.md

 #### Admin

-- `/admin` - Admin side of the side
+- `/admin` - Admin area of the site
-- [TODO: Finish listing other parts of the admin site]
+- `/admin/districts` - Maintain the list of voting districts which you can later assign to Measures and Seats
+- `/admin/seats` - Maintain the list of Seats to which you can later assign Candidates
+- `/admin/candidates` - Maintain the list of Candidates running for office
+- `/admin/measures` - Maintain the list of Measures
+- `/admin/endorsers` - Maintain the list of Publications and other third-party Endorsers
+- `/admin/endorsements/{id}` - Maintain the list of Endorsements for each Endorser
+- `/admin/emails` - Generate a spreadsheet containing emails and demographic info for download

 ## Environment Setup

-Note for Windows users: PowerShell works best :)

 ### Prerequisites

 1. node / npm (if not already installed): https://www.npmjs.com/get-npm
-2. Mongoose: `npm install mongoose`
-3. Join us as a volunteer!
+2. Join us as a volunteer!
 On [DemocracyLab](https://www.democracylab.org/index/?section=AboutProject&id=77), click the "Contact Project" button in the upper-right.
 Enter a message requesting access to Slack and Github.
 Include your email address and GitHub username in the message.
-4. Once you have access, the volunteer Slack is readysetvote2018.slack.com
+4. Once you have access, the volunteer Slack is readysetvote2.slack.com

-### Running the Server Locally

-1. On Slack in #general, post a message requesting access to the mongo DB.
-A volunteer will provide you with a `.env` config file.
-2. After cloning the repo, create the directory `server/config`, and drop the `.env` file from the previous step in this directory.
-3. Start the server: `npm run server`

 ### Useful Tools

 - [Postman](https://www.getpostman.com/downloads/) for crafting REST requests and inspecting responses
-- [Compass](https://www.mongodb.com/products/compass), a GUI for interacting with a mongo DB